-What is the difference between a directory and folder?
+What is the difference between a directory and a folder?

-A directory and folder are the same thing.
-The Windows folder on the C: drive of Windows is the same thing as C:\Windows in MS-DOS.
-Therefore, there really is no difference between the two, other than the names.
+While a directory and folder are similar in their functionality, there are subtle differences.
+If we were strictly speaking about location, a folder on the C: drive of Windows, is the same place as the C:\ directory in MS-DOS.
+Therefore, from this perspective, there is no difference between the two, other than the names.